wchichih/indicator-github/README.md

 **Note:**Don't leave blank spaces ahead of line in **token** file.

-If the token is wrong, the number of notifications always shows 2.
 You can check whether the token is right by open this link in browser:

 `https://api.github.com/notifications?access_token=YOURTOKEN`